encode/httpx/docs/advanced.md

 client = httpx.Client(timeout=None)  # Disable all timeouts by default.
 ```

-#### Fine tuning the configuration
+### Fine tuning the configuration

-HTTPX also allows you to specify the timeout behavior in more fine grained detail.
+HTTPX also allows you to specify the timeout behaviour in more fine grained detail.

 There are four different types of timeouts that may occur.
 These are **connect**,
 **read**, **write**, and **pool** timeouts.